Rapunzel with her famous long blonde hair joined the Fairytale Forest in 2001

 At the tower of Rapunzel the story of the girl is told on a speaker.
 This is told in the Dutch language.
 Please find an English translation below for your benefit.

-And then Rapunzel dropped her long braid out of the window so that the witch could climb in to the tower.
+And then Rapunzel would drop her long braid out of the window so that the witch could climb in to the tower.

-When a young prince saw this one night he also visited Rapunzel, and they instantly fell in love.
+When a young prince saw this one night he also visited Rapunzel, and they fell in love instantly.

 When the witch discovered their love, she was so angry that she cut off Rapunzel’s braid.
 "I'll banish you to some desolate place!”

 The prince jumped out the window in sorrow and became blind.